-The 1845 Nottingham Enclosure Act had a large impact on Nottingham and its surrounding area as it allowed for the first time the city to expand beyond the city limits.
+The 1845, the Nottingham Enclosure Act had a large impact on Nottingham and its surrounding area as it allowed for the first time the city to expand beyond the city limits.

-Until this time small water companies had provided Nottingham’s needs via wells and tapping the waters of the Trent.
-With the city’s expansion the existing sources of water these, river and springs, were becoming more polluted and a new sources had to be urgently found.
+Until this time small water companies had provided for Nottingham’s needs via wells and tapping the waters of the River Trent.
+With the city’s expansion the existing sources of water these rivers and springs were becoming more polluted and new sources had to be urgently found.
 The Nottingham Water Act also passed during 1845 joined all the small companies into one with the formation of the Nottingham Waterworks Company.

-With the rivers and spring's becoming increasingly polluted Tomas Hawksley, now Engineer to the new Company, turned for his supply to the sandstone beds on which Nottingham is built.
+With the rivers and springs becoming increasingly polluted, Thomas Hawksley, now Engineer to the new Company, turned for his supply to the sandstone beds on which Nottingham is built.
 Nearly a quarter of the Bunter Sandstone's volume is made up of interconnected spaces so enabling it to act both as an effective filter and sponge, storing vast quantities of pure water.

-Burton Joyce works, east of Nottingham, in 1889.
-Water obtained from these two pumping stations were then forced through 10 inch, 16 inch and 24 inch mains pipes to Ramsdale and Mapperley Reservoirs at a rate of three million gallons per day,
+The Papplewick Pumping Station north of Nottingham, was therefore opened in approximately1884, together with the Burton Joyce works, east of Nottingham, in 1889.
+Water obtained from these two pumping stations was then forced through 10 inch, 16 inch and 24 inch mains pipes to Ramsdale and Mapperley Reservoirs at a rate of three million gallons per day,